Hal Jordan: 1980s exile

 In Green Lantern #151 (April 1982) through #172 (January 1984), Jordan is exiled into space for a year by the Guardians to prove his loyalty to the Green Lantern Corps, having been accused of paying too much attention to Earth when he had an entire "sector" of the cosmos to patrol.
 When he returns to Earth, he finds himself embroiled in a dispute with Carol Ferris.
 Faced with a choice between love and the power ring, Jordan resigns from the Corps.
 The Guardians call Jordan's backup, John Stewart, to regular duty as his replacement.

 In 1985, the "Crisis on Infinite Earths" storyline that rebooted much of DC Comics' character continuity saw Jordan again take up the mantle of Green Lantern.
 The new Corps, with seven members residing on Earth, included several aliens, John Stewart, and Guy Gardner.
-Jordan becomes romantically involved with an alien Lantern named Arisia Rrab, for which he comes under fire due to Arisia being only a teenager.
+Jordan becomes romantically involved with a teenaged alien Lantern named Arisia Rrab after she used her ring to age herself into an adult body and mind.
 The alien Lanterns take a more direct hand in human affairs, a fact not appreciated by human governments.
 Eventually, the Earth corps break up, several members returning to their home sectors.
 The Guardians soon return to this dimension, and Jordan works with them to rebuild the fractured Corps.